 Justine, Sam and Maria returned to Abbotsford on Monday with ten brand new samples for Justine's honours project, many great photos and good memories of fieldwork in the interior.

 Every year the Research Office at UFV organizes Student Research Day where student have the opportunity to present research they have undertaken that semester – either in form of a poster or a 2-min microlecture.
-In 2024, Nicola Ferguson participated with a poster showcasing her research in the Albany Pine Bush, New Jersey.
-And in the following year, Sierra Colpitts presented her project for which she analysed different luminescence signals of a potassium-rich feldspar sample from the Thompson River, BC.
-Both posters were judged highly by faculty judges, but unfortunately neither were awarded a prize.
+Sierra Colpitts presented her project for which she analyzed different luminescence signals of a potassium-rich feldspar sample from the Thompson River, BC.

-You can find both posters pinned on the poster boards in the hallway outside the luminescence dating lab (Abbotsford campus, Building A, 4th floor).
+You can find her poster pinned on the poster boards in the hallway outside the luminescence dating lab (Abbotsford campus, Building A, 4th floor).

 Every year the Research Office at UFV organizes the Faculty Microlectures event where staff and faculty can present their research in a 2 min presentation to an audience.
 This year both our postdocs, Sam and Maria, participated and presented their recent work.